friddo/nightwatch/README.md

 ## Credits

-Yutaka Hara for inventing Starry and providing reference sourcecode for the original [Ruby interpreter](https://github.com/yhara/esolang-book-sources/tree/master/starry)
+Thanks to Yutaka Hara for inventing Starry and providing reference sourcecode for the original [Ruby implementation](https://github.com/yhara/esolang-book-sources/tree/master/starry)